 Capabilities for providing 24 / 7 driver’s aide with regard to emergency roadside assistance for the entire state and the Reno, Nevada/Lake Tahoe area.

-A loaner vehicle will be provided for up to 5 days free of charge when a leased vehicle is undergoing repairs or maintenance that requires overnight servicing.
+A loaner vehicle is to be provided at the State of California’s rate when a leased vehicle is undergoing repairs or maintenance that requires overnight servicing.
 The proposer must be able to demonstrate the ability to provide loaner vehicle service, rental vehicle service, vehicle drop-off, driver pick-up, etc.

 A process for documenting all vehicle repair service performed on a vehicle.